 Ease your child into a new routine

 Have your child go to bed at school-night bedtime a few nights before the first day.
 Set an alarm clock for the correct school wake-up time.

 Get ready the night before.
-Establish a routine that requires your child to pick an outfit for the next school day, and to pack a book bag every night before bed.
+Establish a routine that requires your child to choose clothes for the next school day, and to pack a book bag every night before bed.
 This will help eliminate last minute rushing in the morning.